twpayne/igc2kmz.py/README.md

 Web frontend
 ------------
-Place this folder in Linux web server's document root, open http://localhost/igc2kmz/ Make sure uploaed_files folder is writable by web server user.
+Place this folder in Linux web server's document root, open http://localhost/igc2kmz/ Make sure uploaded_files folder is writable by web server user.
 See http://prime.cyberorg.co.in/igc2kmz for example.

 Customise it